AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 .. lkql_doc_class:: IsClause

-The "is" expression verifies if a node object matches a :ref:`Pattern`.
+The "is" expression verifies if a node object matches a `Pattern`_.

 .. code-block:: lkql